Ledger recovery phrase concern

 Do not type, upload, photograph, or read out recovery words to any website, chat, form, or caller.

-Use official Ledger support links directly instead of links from messages, ads, comments, or search results.
+Use official Ledger support links directly instead of links from messages, ads, comments, search results, copied Suite/Live downloads, or firmware mirrors.

 If the phrase was entered online, assume the wallet may be compromised and avoid further deposits.

-Use official wallet safety guidance before moving funds or restoring on a device.
+Use official wallet safety guidance before moving funds or restoring on a device, and avoid remote-access helpers during recovery.

 No legitimate wallet support should need your recovery phrase, private keys, PIN, or one-time wallet credentials.